ECCC-MSC/open-data/canada.ca_upcoming/faq/readme_en.md

   1200 UTC forecasts contain the minimum and maximum of day two and the minimum of day three.
   Forecasts based on 0000 UTC data contain the maximum of the current day and the minimum and maximum of day two.

-These bulletins are available on the Datamart at this address:
+These bulletins are available on the MSC Datamart at this address:

 https://dd.meteo.gc.ca/bulletins/alphanumeric/YYYYMMDD/FM/CWAO/